top of page

 China’s fast growing digital economy is behind a series of new regulations aimed to protect personal information and prevent businesses from using unauthorized data.

-Effective since September 1, 2021, the Data Security Law stablishes how data is used, collected, developed, and protected in China.
+Effective since September 1, 2021, the Data Security Law establishes how data is used, collected, developed, and protected in China.
 It emphasizes on top-down coordination of data security implementation among local governments and differentiated fines based on severity of violations.

 The person directly in charge of implementing compliance at the company will be exposed to penalty risks.
 Currently, the law does not provide details on obtaining the approval of the relevant competent authority, or which authorities will have the right to approve cross-border data sharing.